Skip navigation

 For current UMBC Masters/Undergrads:

 I've been getting a lot more interest than I can support.
 I'd like to get to know students before working with them.
 To give everyone an equal chance, I will get to know students through the classes that I teach.
-If you'd like to work with me, please enroll in my class.
-This semester I am teaching CMSC 671 Principles of Artificial Intelligence.
-If you can't get into the class, I will be holding open office hours (I'll post the time at the beginning of the semester) or you can request to join my weekly lab meeting, which will start out as a reading group.
+If you'd like to work with me, please enroll in whatever class I'm teaching.
+If you can't get into the class, I will be holding open office hours (see the Contact section above) or you can request to join my weekly lab meeting, which is currently basically a reading group.

 For prospective PhD students: